거울대칭

 In the case of toric Fano varieties, the B-side oscillating integral is computed in an explicit hypergeometric form.
 The object defined through this is the \(I\)-function, which serves as the toric mirror counterpart of the \(J\)-function.

 Let \(X\) be a smooth projective toric variety.
-Then we have the short exact sequence
+Then we have the following short exact sequence

 \[0 \longrightarrow H_2(X, \mathbb{Z}) \xrightarrow{\ \iota\ } \mathbb{Z}^m \xrightarrow{\ e_i \mapsto v_i\ } \mathbb{Z}^n \longrightarrow 0\]Here \(m\) is the number of rays, and \(\mathbb{Z}^n\) is the cocharacter lattice.
 That is, \(H_2\) is identified with the set of relations among rays

-The origin of this formula is the oscillating integral on the Hori–Vafa mirror \(\check{X}\) of \(X\), or more precisely, the expansion of this integral over charge data for the distinguished thimble \(\Gamma_0\) of Conjecture 5 (Mirror theorem, \(J\)-function form) is exactly \(I_X\).
-That is, \(I_X\) is nothing more than the explicit formula for the distinguished column of the period matrix \(\mathcal{I}\) in §Gauss–Manin Connection, ⁋Proposition 7.
-We postpone the detailed expansion of this to Example 8, and first translate this into a statement about the \(J\)-function.
+The origin of this formula is the oscillating integral on the Hori-Vafa mirror \(\check{X}\) of \(X\), or more precisely, expanding that integral over the distinguished thimble \(\Gamma_0\) of Conjecture 5 (Mirror theorem, \(J\)-function form) in terms of charge data gives exactly \(I_X\).
+That is, \(I_X\) is nothing more than the explicit formula for the distinguished column of the period matrix \(\mathcal{I}\) of §Gauss-Manin Connection, ⁋Proposition 7.
+We defer the detailed expansion to Example 7 (\(X = \mathbb{P}^n\)), and first translate this into a claim about the \(J\)-function.

 \[J_X(\tau(q), z) = I_X(q, z)\]where \(\tau(q)\) is the mirror map defined from the asymptotic expansion of the \(I\)-function